faizanfahim/test-repo/README.md

 ## Awards & Achievements 🏆

-Be it our company culture, partnership with peers, or taking the cloud native industry one step further with our contributions, we are proud that our efforts are recognized and awarded.
+We value our company culture, collaboration with peers, and our contributions to the cloud native industry.
+It is rewarding to see our efforts acknowledged and appreciated through various recognitions and awards.

 Some of our achievements 💪